'What were they waiting for?' Woman inside Saanich bank amid shootout describes 'calm' gunmen

 She parked her Ford Bronco next to the Bank of Montreal on Shelbourne Street in Saanich, B.C., and walked into the manager's glass-walled office.

-"We had spoken for probably two minutes and all of a sudden there's a loud boom, like the loudest explosion," she recalled Wednesday.
+"We had spoken for probably two minutes and all of a sudden there's a loud boom, like the loudest explosion," she told CTV News on Wednesday.

 "And then it's dead silence," she said.
 "And the manager said, 'We're being robbed.'
 He knew right away and went and grabbed the key."

 Saanich Police joined by Victoria Police and RCMP respond to reports of gunfire involving multiple people and injuries reported during an active situation in Saanich, B.C., on Tuesday, June 28, 2022 THE CANADIAN PRESS/Chad Hipolito

 Approximately 22 were people inside the bank, all but a handful of them employees, said Fryer, who had called in to Victoria radio station CFAX 1070 on Wednesday morning to express her gratitude for the police response before speaking with CTV News.

 "I look around and I can see that everyone has gotten down on the floor," she recalled.
 "And I look up in the doorway and not even two feet away from me is a man in full assault gear, holding an assault rifle."

 The gunman was wearing black clothing from head-to-toe, with an armoured vest over his jacket, and holding a black rifle that was "shorter and stockier" than what Fryer is used to seeing in popular media, she said.

 Saanich police joined by Victoria police and RCMP respond to gunfire involving multiple people and injuries at a bank in Saanich, B.C., on Tuesday, June 28, 2022.
 The chief of police in Saanich says it is amazing no members of the public were hurt during a gunfight at the bank in which two robbery suspects died.
 THE CANADIAN PRESS/Chad Hipolito